PHOENIXCONTACT/MORYX-Framework/docs/tutorials/ServerModule/Facades.md

 ## Bidirectional Communication

 Occasionally the relationship between two modules requires bidirectional communication.
 The standard .NET way to to this is by using method calls from the dependent to its dependencies and events/callbacks from dependency to dependent.
-The starting behaviour of the Runtime however created problems in the kind of missed events when the dependency raised events before the listener has reached the necessary state.
+The starting behaviour of the Runtime, however, created problems in the kind of missed events when the dependency raised events before the listener had reached the necessary state.
 After many long discussions including circular dependencies, three way handshake and sacrificing kittens to the race-condition-god, we came up with a fairly simple solution.
 Events are supposed to propagate changes and should be used as such.

 Every event invocation represents an incremental change that occurred within an object.
 An entry added to the collection or a modified property.
 Without the initial/ previous state of the object its current state can not be determined.
-Therefore every API that offers events must also provide methods to retrieve the current state of the component.
+Therefore, every API that offers events must also provide methods to retrieve the current state of the component.
 For `NotifyPropertyChanged` and `NotifyCollectionChanged` the initial state is the object itself.

-Transferring this to MORYX facades means that for every event there must be way to retrieve the current state of the module.
-This decouples the life cycles and allows the dependent to be started and stopped at any time without having to worry what he might miss in the process.
-For example the API for the JobManagement could simply
+Transferring this to MORYX facades means that for every event there must be a way to retrieve the current state of the module.
+This decouples the life cycles and allows the dependent to be started and stopped at any time without having to worry what they might miss in the process.
-be:
+For example the API for a `JobManagement` could simply be:

 ````cs
 /// <summary>